 Sandal for Acne Breakout and Soft & Smooth skin

 For making skin smoother and softer, mix equal amount of sandal powder with haldi/turmeric.
 Combine this with honey to make a paste of desired consistency and apply on facial skin.
-Leave for few minutes and then wash off with cold water.
+Leave for a few minutes and then wash off with cold water.
 Regular application of this mask reduces acne breakouts.

 Sandal for Itchiness, Inflammation, Blemishes

-In case of itchy skin, rash, inflammation, blemishes, mix sandalwood powder with milk and camphor oil and apply for twenty minutes.
+In the case of itchy skin, rash, inflammation, blemishes, mix sandalwood powder with milk and camphor oil and apply for twenty minutes.
 Then wash off with plain water.

 Sandal for Prickly heat

 The paste of sandalwood is popular home remedy for prickly heat (Ghamouri in Hindi).
 The application arrests excessive secretion and sooths the inflamed skin.
-For prickly heat and keeping body cool during summer season, sandal is mixed with water to make a paste.
+For prickly heat and keeping body cool during the summer season, sandal is mixed with water to make a paste.
 This paste is applied on sweaty body parts like forehead, back, armpits and similar sweaty areas.